Hatha Yoga Class:

 Gentle Hatha Yoga Class & The Psychological Plan:

 On a psychological level, asanas allow you to develop a feeling of security.
 The elongation of the spine and strengthening, can bring a sense of mastery to the practitioner.
 The feeling of well-being and the freedom of movement lead to the search for new ways of loving and respecting each other.
 A class can lead to personal relationships and growth in the form of genuine friendships, sharing healthy eating styles, and other interests.

 On a subtle level, this discipline helps to dissolve the energy blocks within the individual chakras, having simultaneous feedback on the body and mind.

-From what has been said so far, it clearly emerges that the practice of Hatha Yoga brings benefits to the practitioner both physically and mentally.
+From what’s been discussed, clearly the practice of Hatha brings benefits to the practitioner, both physically and mentally.

-In the first case, the work of muscle lengthening, joint mobilization and tissue oxygenation helps to prevent and treat the main physical problems, including back pain, neck pain or lumbar discomfort, resulting from poor postural attitudes, from a sedentary lifestyle or lack of body awareness. .
-At a more subtle level, it promotes the elimination of toxins, slows down the aging processes and improves the internal functioning of the various organs and systems of the body.
+The work of muscle lengthening, joint mobilization and tissue oxygenation helps to prevent and treat the many physical ailments.
+This includes, back pain, neck pain or lumbar discomfort, resulting from poor posture, a sedentary lifestyle, or lack of body awareness.
+At a more subtle level, it promotes the elimination of toxins, slows down the aging processes and improves the internal functioning of various organs and systems of the body.